How do I file an extension for taxes?

 - If you don’t pay the full amount you owe, the IRS will charge you interest on the unpaid balance until you pay the full amount.

 - If you don’t pay at least 90% of the amount you owe, you might also be subject to a late payment penalty.
 The penalty is usually half of 1% of the amount owed for each month, up to a maximum of 25%.

-- If you don’t file either your return or Form 4868 by April 15 you’ll be subject to a late filing penalty.
+- If you don’t file either your return or Form 4868 by the tax filing deadline, you’ll be subject to a late filing penalty.
 The penalty is usually 5% of the amount you owe for each month, up to a maximum of 25%.

-After you file the extension, you’ll have until October 15 to file your return.
+After you file the extension, you’ll have until October 15 to gather your documents and finish your filing.
 When you complete your return, you should include the amount you’ve already paid in the payments section of your Form 1040.

 Can you file a tax extension online?
 What ways are there?

 Form 4868 is the IRS document you complete to receive an automatic extension to file your return.
 You can file a tax extension online in one of several ways with H&R Block.
 While you won’t be filling out the paper Form 4868 line-by-line, your tax extension information will be sent online to the IRS.

 Here’s how to get an extension on your taxes with H&R Block*